superblk/terve/README.md

 ### Select

-Selects a specific version for use.
-That version must be installed first.
+Selects an installed version for use.

 Syntax: `terve s[elect] <binary> <semver>`